defencedog/radxazero3E/paperless-ngx/README.md

 ## While in Paperless-ngx
 ### OCR
-Our purpose is to allow some time to resource-intensive OCR process beforing echoing some error
+Our purpose is to allow some time to resource-intensive OCR process before echoing some error & skipping file altogether
 > Configuration (side panel) > OCR
 - enable Deskew
 - enable Rotate page